 DD: Talk us through the title?

 Mitch Stratten: OCP is an acronym for Orifice Conditioning Plate which is a device used in the mining industry.
 It takes the asymmetrical flow of liquid in pipes and turns it symmetrical to speed up and monitor transport time.
-The idea of mining relates to the sense of extracting, refining and creating.
-The linguistic paradox in the title works for where it takes place — in an educational facility.
+Mining relates to the sense of extracting, refining and creating.
+The linguistic paradox in the title felt right for where this takes place.

 DD: What drew you to use a trio of women?

-Mitch Stratten: I did not intend on using 3 women – I cast men too, but it immediately became very clear to me when I saw the three girls working together in the casting.
-There is something strong about the image of three women and it's cultural heritage— maybe it's an evolution of the Three Graces.
-(For some reason there's a lot of three's in this project, like the three act Hollywood structure the narrative is based on.)
+Mitch Stratten: I did not intend on using three women – we cast men too, but it immediately became very clear when I saw the three girls working together in the casting.
+There's something strong in the image of three women mirrored through cultural heritage — like the Three Graces.

 DD: What were your influences?

 Mitch Stratten: The mining town I grew up in South Africa.
 England where I've been living for the last 7 years.
-My partner who saved my life.
-Science and philosophy.
-My friends who skateboard and know what it takes to do something.
-Understanding how things work.
-Thinking for yourself to create a universe.
+Sound.
+Philosophy and science.
+My partner.
+My friends.
+Play.
 Nature and love.

 DD: It seems quite emotionally charged – what is the significance of them walking into the wall?

 Mitch Stratten: The wall idea is a total cliché in itself.
-My challenge was to pull this off in earnest with a totally different meaning.
-The room becomes a vehicle for this extraction process of physical rinsing through the transferal of energy.
+The challenge was to overcome this in earnest with a totally different meaning.

 DD: What film effects did you use?

-Mitch Stratten: I like to keep everything in camera as much as possible and then enhance in post where necessary.
-Since I only had 2 days to shoot this in with a proper crew I kept all my focus on the performance as I knew this would be impossible to improve in post.
-Everything was there in camera with elements tweaked or cleaned in post, like the continuity line on the furniture.
-The shoot was intense and I mostly worked spontaneously without a proper storyboard.
+Mitch Stratten: Everything was kept in camera and only enhanced where necessary in post.
+Since there was only two days to shoot this in I kept all my focus on the performance as I knew this would be impossible to improve later.
+We mostly worked spontaneously without a definitive storyboard.